tlwilliams895/lchs/src/chapters/booleans-and-conditionals/conditionals.rst

       <iframe height="400px" width="100%" src="https://repl.it/@launchcode/Else-clause?lite=true" scrolling="no" frameborder="no" allowtransparency="true"></iframe>

-This structure is known as an **if-else statement**, and it allows our program to **branch**.
+This structure is known as an **if/else statement**, and it allows our program to **branch**.
 The flow of the program takes one of two paths when it reaches a conditional, depending on whether the condition is ``True`` or ``False``.